 The real estate market in Romania has developed a lot during the past few years and there are more and more foreign citizens that are interested in buying properties here.
 Although the interest for the Romanian real estate market has grown rapidly, there are still questions about the legislation regarding this process.
 Can foreign EU citizens buy properties in Romania directly or there is other EU legislation that they must take into account.
 This is why our Romanian law firm has a division specialized in real estate law.

 Law no 312/2015 is the one that regulates the rights of EU and Non-EU foreign citizens buying Romanian land or properties.
 This law states that any citizen of a member state that does not have a legal residency in Romania, non-residents that have residence in the EU or non-residents companies that are incorporated under the EU legislation are able to get ownership of a land or property as a second residence or second headquarters.
 Still, there are differences in the legislation depending on the type of land you want to buy.
 Therefore, a legal entity or individual can get ownership of Romanian forests or agriculture land after 7 years from the date Romania joined the European Union.
 This excludes farmers that can prove their status as a farmer in their residence country.
-The experts at our law firm in Romania ca provide more details on these laws and can help you buy land in Romania or a specific property.
+The experts at our law firm in Romania can provide more details on these laws and can help you buy land in Romania or a specific property.
 Also, if you need an experienced team of lawyers to run a due diligence procedure in Romania for a specific property or land, we can definitely help you.

 Purchasing an apartment in the country presented by our lawyers in Romania